Student Handbook

 Formal Investigation:

-Where formal investigation is designated, the SSAO shall investigate the allegations, provide the Respondent an opportunity to be heard, and render a decision as outlined below:
+Where formal investigation is designated, the SSAO shall investigate the allegations, provide the Respondent an opportunity to be heard, and render a decision as outlined below.
+In this section setting forth the Formal Investigation Process, any reference to the SSAO includes the SSAO's designee:

 The SSAO may also conduct any other investigation, such as meeting with the Complainant (if any), meeting with other relevant witnesses, and evaluating relevant documents, information, and evidence.

-- Decision: Once the investigation is complete, the SSAO shall render a decision as to whether a violation of the Code has occurred.
+- Decision: Once the investigation is complete, the SSAO shall render a decision as to whether the Respondent violated the Code.
 The determination shall be based on the preponderance of evidence standard: whether it is more likely than not that the student violated the Code.
 The decision shall address whether alleged conduct occurred; whether and how the conduct violated the Code; and impose an outcome, if appropriate.

 - Notification of the decision in writing will be provided by the SSAO to the Respondent and any other involved parties, as appropriate.
 The decision will include information regarding the applicable appeals process.
-The decision is part of the student’s educational record.
+The decision is part of the Respondent's education record.

 Outcomes